 Although central air conditioning is becoming more common, most central HVAC systems are heating systems that employ a furnace that supplies heat in one of two ways.
-Gas furnaces burn natural gas, and electric furnaces have resistive heating elements that work much like the elements on a typical electric stove top or in an electric dryer.
-The initial cost of an electric furnace is usually less than that for a gas furnace, but this financial advantage is quickly lost because electricity is more expensive as a fuel than gas.
+Gas furnaces burn a fuel, and electric furnaces have resistive heating elements that work much like the elements on a typical electric stove top or in an electric dryer.
+The initial cost of an electric furnace is usually less than that for a gas furnace, but this financial advantage is quickly lost because electricity is more expensive as a heat source than other fuels.
 However, electric furnaces need less infrastructure than gas ones and are generally cleaner and easier to maintain, and in places that lack municipal gas services, they might be the only option.

 An HVAC system that services a gas furnace must include a flue to vent combustion gases out of the building.
 The flue is a galvanized steel pipe that typically rises through the roof and terminates with a capped pipe, much like a chimney.
 Combustion produces toxic gases, such as carbon monoxide, so it's vitally important that the combustion chamber of a gas furnace be sealed and airtight, and that's another drawback of gas furnaces.
 The heat gradually weakens the metal of the combustion chamber enclosure and shortens the life of the furnace to between 15 and 20 years, whereas an electric furnace can last from 20 to 30 years.

 Some Heating Systems Use a Heat Pump